The Happiness Continuum: Happy, Happier, Happiest

 Family (other than marriage and parenting)

 Intimate relationships (partners, marriage)

-Were you able to make everything you rated a 10 a top priority?
+Were you able to prioritize everything you rated a 10?

-How did those choices impact your happiness and your place on the happiness continuum?
+What influenced those choices, and how did they impact your happiness and your position on the Happiness Continuum?

 How do you want to live your life?

 For more therapeutic activities and resources on how to incorporate Art Therapy into your life, read more from Lynn's Creative Expressions Blog.